Aamnastressed2/WORLD_LAYOFFS_DATA_CLEANING_PROJECT/README.md

 # 📊 Layoffs Data Cleaning Project (SQL)

 ## 📌 Overview
 This project focuses on cleaning and preparing a real-world layoffs dataset using SQL.
 The goal was to transform raw, inconsistent data into a structured and analysis-ready format.

 ---

+## DATASET
+Import layoffs.csv file using table data import wizard and import the data into the database first.

 ## 🛠️ Skills Used
 - Window Functions (ROW_NUMBER)